GHRP-6 5mg

 Overview:

-Growth hormone-releasing peptide 6 (GHRP-6) (developmental code name SKF-110679), also known as growth hormone-releasing hexapeptide, is one of several synthetic met-enkephalin analogues that include unnatural D-amino acids, were developed for their growth hormone-releasing activity and are called growth hormone secretagogues.
+Growth hormone-releasing peptide 6 (GHRP-6) (developmental code name SKF-110679), also known as growth hormone-releasing hexapeptide, is one of several synthetic met-enkephalin analogs that include unnatural D-amino acids, were developed for their growth hormone-releasing activity and are called growth hormone secretagogues.
 They lack opioid activity but are potent stimulators of growth hormone (GH) release.
-These secretagogues are distinct from growth hormone releasing hormone (GHRH) in that they share no sequence relation and derive their function through activation of a completely different receptor.
-This receptor was originally called the growth hormone secretagogue receptor (GHSR), but due to subsequent discoveries, the hormone ghrelin is now considered the receptor’s natural endogenous ligand, and it has been renamed as the ghrelin receptor.
+These secretagogues are distinct from growth hormone-releasing hormone (GHRH) in that they share no sequence relation and derive their function through the activation of a completely different receptor.
+This receptor was originally called the growth hormone secretagogue receptor (GHSR), but due to subsequent discoveries, the hormone ghrelin is now considered the receptor’s natural endogenous ligand, and it has been renamed the ghrelin receptor.
 Therefore, these GHSR agonists act as synthetic ghrelin mimetics.

 GHRP-6 Effects:

-• Increased collagen production
+- Increased collagen production

-• Better repair of internal organs
+- Better repair of internal organs

-• Increased healing capacity
+- Increased healing capacity

-• Increased energy
+- Increased energy

-• Improved sleep
+- Improved sleep

-• Increase in lean body mass
+- Increase in lean body mass

-• Reduced body fat
+- Reduced body fat

 Scientific Information:

+The family of peptidyl growth hormone (GH) secretagogues with broad cytoprotective properties came to light by the American endocrinologist Cyril Bowers, who observed that chemical analogs of enkephalin amide showed GH-releasing activity upon their incorporation into pituitary cultures.
+GHRP-6 (His-DTrp-Ala-Trp-DPhe-Lys-NH2) appeared as the first in-line synthetic peptide that specifically elicited GH dosage-related release in vitro and in vivo.
 GHRP-6 exhibits a potent cytoprotective effect, extending tissue viability during acute ischemia/reperfusion episodes in different organs (e.g. small bowel, liver, kidneys).
-This peptide has also shown antioxidant activity in preclinical experimental models, and may partially contribute to reduce myocardial ischemic damage.
+This peptide has also shown antioxidant activity in preclinical experimental models, and may partially contribute to reducing myocardial ischemic damage.
 Thus, pathologies associated with ischemia or some types of tissue damage may potentially benefit from treatment with this promising therapeutic candidate.

 Research Highlights: